 1. Eat Dates

 Studies show that women who eat dates daily during the last 6 weeks of their pregnancy are less likely to be induced or need Pitocin to help the progression of labor.
 They were also more dilated upon arrival at the hospital and labored seven hours less.
 Eat your dates!
-Learn more about the benefits of eating dates during pregnancy here.

 2. Get Active & Do Squats